-As you may have gathered looking through our team page, exercise, fitness and sport is a mainstay of many people's lives here at Adido.
+Exercise, fitness and sport is a mainstay of many people's lives here at Adido.
 There's Mark and Luke with their running, Jane with her CrossFit and Kherrin with her hockey team.
 Not to mention Andy's MMA and Monika's Thai boxing they've got going on (ask them more about that!).
 There are other people too, but this list is already long enough.

 I am not on that list.

 Don't get me wrong - I absolutely love sport... from the sidelines.
 But the idea of being out of breath and sweating just sounds more trouble than it's worth.

 I'm not entirely lazy either.
 I've played a bit of 5-a-side football every now and again, but general incompetence and a lack of regular game time (combined with almost no willingness to exhaust myself) has very much kept it at the "casual" end of the spectrum, rather than something I'd claim to be a pillar of my everyday.

 The company's private health package recently changed providers, moving to VitalityHealth™, who coincidently happen to base themselves across the road from us, 200 metres from our office.
 They're also the stadium sponsors for AFC Bournemouth, so being the fickle football fan that I am as soon as it was mentioned that our insurance was moving to them I felt this was probably a good thing anyway (brand power, hey).